Supper Fast: Poor-Man’s Steak (or Stuffed Hamburger)

 Jump to Recipe

-You can use ground beef of course.
-But in my traditional #UseWhatchaGot mode I’ll be using ground venison instead of hamburger.
+For this stuffed hamburger recipe you can use ground beef of course.
+But in my traditional #UseWhatchaGot mode I often use ground venison or wild pork in place of hamburger.

 Poor-Man's Steak - a thick serving of ground meat stuffed with grilled onions & peppers along with melted cheese.
 It's often served on top of fried potatoes & topped with brown gravy. #TexasHomesteader